sonic-net/SONiC/doc/nat/nat_design_spec.md

 ### 3.8.5 Debug commands
 Debug commands will be available once the debug framework is approved.

-Debug command 'show debug component natorch' dumps the below information of NatOrch in the file /var/log/natorch_debug.log:
+Debug command 'show debug natorch' dumps the below information of NatOrch in the file /var/log/natorch_debug.log:
 - Internal cache of NAT, NAPT, Twice NAT, Twice NAPT entries
 - Nexthop resolution cache for the DNAT entries.